Thermodynamics of bosonic systems in adS spacetime: Analysis of the thermodynamics

 \subsection{Effective volume and homogeneity}

-In section~\ref{background}, the effective volume in adS spacetime was introduced within a geometric context.
-The goal here is to show that this choice of thermodynamic volume is a consequence of the homogeneity of the equation of states in the thermodynamic limit.
+In Sec.~\ref{background}, the effective volume in AdS spacetime was introduced within a geometric context.
+The goal here is to show that this choice of thermodynamic volume is a consequence of the homogeneity of the equations of states in the thermodynamic limit.

-Let us consider (in the internal energy description) that the bosonic systems in adS background have two independent thermodynamic variables: the entropy $S$ and a still not determined thermodynamic volume $V$.
+Let us consider (in the internal energy description) that the bosonic systems in AdS background have two independent thermodynamic variables: the entropy $S$ and a still not determined thermodynamic volume $V$.
 Besides, as usual, in the free energy $F=-T\ln Z=U-TS$, the independent variables are $T$ and $V$.
-We want to show that $V$ is given by the effective volume $V_{\text{eff}} \equiv L^{D-1}$ introduced in section~\ref{background}.
+We want to show that $V$ is given by the effective volume $V_{\text{eff}} \equiv L^{D-1}$ introduced in Sec.~\ref{background}.
 We are assuming that, in the thermodynamic limit, entropy and volume are extensive variables (first order homogeneous), while temperature and pressure are intensive variables (zeroth order homogeneous).

 Considering the hypothesis made, the Euler theorem for homogeneous functions applies, giving